archatelain/code-for-eco-532/poly.md

 > **Exercise**
 >
-> Tear apart the code above using the "help" command.
+> Coding is like LEGOs.
+You need to look at every piece individually before building something.
+Tear apart the code above using the "help" command.
+Do some tests on your own.
 Let me know which commands remain unclear to you.

 ### 4. Graphs